Department of Public Works

 Public Utilities & Streets Superintendent

 Water or Sewer Emergency

-The Department of Public Works major areas of responsibility include maintenance of streets, sewer and water main repair and maintenance, equipment operation and maintenance, maintenance of parks, planting and removal of street and park trees, placement of holiday decorations, and providing logistical support for the "Spring Lake Heritage Festival" and other programs sponsored by other community agencies.
+The Department of Public Works major areas of responsibility include maintenance of streets, sewer and water main repair and maintenance, equipment operation and maintenance, maintenance of parks, planting and removal of street and park trees, and provide logistical support for the “Spring Lake Heritage Festival” and other programs sponsored by other community agencies.

-If you experience an overflow or back-up of a sewage disposal system, first please contact the Department of Public Works to check the Village's lines before calling a private plumbing firm.
-Call Ben VanHoeven, DPW Forman, at (616) 842-1393 if during business hours.
-Call the non-emergency phone number at (800) 249-0911 if during the weekend or after 4PM.
+If you experience an overflow or back-up of a sewage disposal system, first please contact the Department of Public Works to check the Village’s lines before calling a private plumbing firm.
+During business hours call Village Hall at (616) 842-1393.
+After business hours and weekends call (616) 844-2104.